-Sony BMG Music Entertainment U.K. has entered into a new content supplying agreement with British third-generation telecoms network 3.
-Through the new pact, the major record company will provide a wid
+Sony BMG Music Entertainment U.K. has entered into a content supplying agreement with British third-generation telecoms network 3.
+Through the new pact, Sony BMG will provide a wide range of music vid

 Sony BMG Music Entertainment U.K. has entered into a content supplying agreement with British third-generation telecoms network 3.
 Through the new pact, Sony BMG will provide a wide range of music videos that can be downloaded or streamed onto 3's handsets.